luisjordana/Portfolio/README.md

 - Acquire a **diverse skill set** applicable to **data science**, including **hypothesis testing**, **supervised learning (linear regression)**, and **unsupervised learning techniques**, especially **PCA**.
 This included the application of such methodologies using **R** and **MATLAB**.

 **Bachelor in Psichology** @ Universidad Autónoma de Madrid | _September 2015_
+- Excel in statistics during the Bachelor's grade.

 ### Work Experience
 **Data Analyst in Social Listening** @ Atrevia | _May 2023 – Present_